malwareinfosec/VPNrotator/README.md

 ## Requirements

-- Virtual or bare metal machine
+- Virtual or bare metal machine (can be done on a Raspberry Pi w/ 2 ethernet ports running Raspbian OS)
 - One or more commercial VPN accounts

 ## 1) Create new VM